petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/creating-and-managing-objects/using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md

 ## Disabling Account Restriction

-To disable account restriction you must delete the relationship that enabled it:
+To disable account restriction, you must delete the relationship that enabled it:

 1. Edit the Account system object: open the *Global Menu* (![Global Menu](../../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Objects*, then click *Account*.